 November 30, 2023

 University Wide Events

 Changing the world

 Community & Innovation

 Explore Our Campus

 This course for teacher candidates specializing in elementary education provides an integration of literacy theory and research, content-based instructional practices, and assessment and evaluation cycles for diverse learners including ASL-English bilingual learners, English Language Learners (ELL), struggling readers and writers, and students with disabilities.
 In this course, candidates will expand knowledge and appreciation for literature, model communication in written, oral and/or through-the-air expression, comprehend, analyze, and evaluate a range of print and non-print media appropriate for use in elementary settings; and experience and reflect on effective practices in literacy teaching and learning in elementary settings.

-Prerequisites: EDU 600 and EDU 311 or EDU 601 and admission to the program or permission of the program director.
+EDU 600; EDU 311 or EDU 601; and admission to the program or permission of the program director.

 Gallaudet University, chartered in 1864, is a private university for deaf and hard of hearing students.

 Copyright © 2023 Gallaudet University.
 All rights reserved.